 Content on the European Patent Office (EPO) site includes the text of the European Patent Convention (EPC); an online version of the book Case Law of the Boards of Appeal (9th edition, 2019); a complete searchable database of decisions of the EPO’s Boards of Appeal from 1979 onwards; and information on the development of the Unitary Patent system and the Unified Patent Court.
 All of this may be found under “Law & practice.”

 European Sources Online (ESO) is a European information service provided by the European Documentation Centre at Cardiff University.
-It includes a searchable database of online information sources, a news section, and a selection of information guides.
+It includes a searchable database of online information sources, a news and analysis section, and a selection of information guides.
 The service is updated daily.

 The European Union Agency for Fundamental Rights (FRA) is an advisory body, established in 2007 to help protect human rights within the EU by collecting evidence about the status of fundamental rights and providing advice based on that evidence.
 Its web site includes information about its work, and a searchable full text of the EU Charter of Fundamental Rights.
 The “Tools” section includes a database of case law abstracts with links to full text where available, as well as other databases, information sources, and guides to good practice.
 “Products” includes a wide variety of publications including reports, studies, and discussion papers, and recent annual reports.
 A register of official documents on the site can be found under “About FRA”.